Azure/azure-functions-on-container-apps/README.md

 ## Next steps

--   Congratulations!! you have completed deploying your function app running in a azure container apps you can connect it to Azure Storage by adding a Queue Storage output binding or Azure Service Bus or Azure EventHub
+-   Congratulations!! you have completed deploying your function app running in a azure container apps you can connect it to [Azure Storage by adding a Queue Storage output binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-add-output-binding-storage-queue-cli?pivots=programming-language-csharp&tabs=in-process%2Cv1%2Cbash%2Cbrowser) or Azure Service Bus or Azure EventHub or Kafka Trigger

 ## Contributing